oankit/-rl-sft-reasoning/README.md

 ## Usage

+We primarily use `uv run` to run python files in scripts as it uses the dependencies installed.

 ### 1. Layer-wise Linear Probes

 This experiment investigates the linear separability of internal representations across model layers.
 All scripts are located in `experiment_code/layerwise_linear_probe`.